Honeypaw

 Matti Palonen

 “Matti Palonen on moderni Väinämöinen,” proclaims the cover of the Fall 2019 issue of Finland’s Pirta magazine.
-He has been performing Finnic folk music since 2008.
+He has performed Finnic and other European folk music with many groups across Canada since 2008.
 He studied Lutherie with David Freeman, and builds stringed instruments including harp and kantele.
+He has studied folk traditions in Finland with Maija Pokela, Emmi Kuittinen, and Arja Kastinen.
+He teaches kantele, and is the cantor at a Finnish church in Toronto.

 Past Performance Highlights